Learn more about the cost to end global climate change, and get statistics about the effects of climate change on communities around the world.

 “I hope organizations, governments, donors, and community leaders will invest more significant resources in not only relief but in long-term recovery and disaster risk reduction in the next decade,” said nonprofit leader Yotam Politzer.

-How can I fight climate change?
+How can I help reverse the impacts of climate change?

 Using data to protect marine life and livelihoods in Malaysia.

 Reef Check Malaysia, tracks, monitors, and preserves the health of coral reefs at more than 220 sites around Malaysia.
 A fact from this nonprofit: Coral reefs are a carbon sink, meaning they absorb and store carbon dioxide from the atmosphere.
 Reef Check Malaysia develops reef management and conservation plans according to site-specific needs, promotes sustainable tourism practices, and advocates for policy changes to reduce the human impacts on marine park areas.
 Learn more.